Atlantic Axis high-speed rail line: Features

 The new line has 37 tunnels totalling 59.2 km, 38% of the total length and the longest is the 8.25 km tunnel beneath Vigo which connects the line with the new Vigo-Urzaiz station.
 It also has 32 major bridges, including a 2.4 km viaduct across the valley of the River Sar.
 The new line shortens the distance between A Coruña and Vigo by 22 km, from 178 km to 156 km, and cut the travel time from around 3 hours on the old railway down to 1 hour and 20 minutes on the new one.
-The line is linked to the Madrid–Galicia high-speed rail line in Santiago de Compostela.
+The line is linked to the Madrid–Galicia high-speed rail line at Santiago de Compostela.

-Since 2015, the maximum speed between A Coruña and Vigo is 200 km/h, with the fastest journey between the two cities taking 80 minutes (with three stops).
-When the ERTMS (European Rail Traffic Management System) railway signaling will be put in service, instead of the ASFA signaling, it will be possible to raise the maximum speed up to 250 km/h and the travel time should be reduced to only 70 minutes (or 64 minutes for an express service with an only stop in Santiago).
-As of April 2022, the ERMTS is still not yet in service.
+Since 2015, the maximum speed between A Coruña and Vigo was 200 km/h, with the fastest journey between the two cities taking 80 minutes (with three stops).
+ERTMS (European Rail Traffic Management System) railway signaling was installed in the line in August 2023 replacing the ASFA signaling.
+With ERMTS in operation it is now possible to raise the maximum speed up to 250 km/h and the travel time can be reduced to only 70 minutes (or 64 minutes for an express service with an only stop in Santiago).